MALABA

 The

-The subsection does not in express terms give the person concerned
+subsection does not in express terms give the person concerned the

-Marriage Act or any law which authorises a girl child who has
+which authorises a girl child who has attained the age of sixteen to

-interpretation of s78(1) of the Constitution by the respondents.
+78(1) of the Constitution by the respondents.
+They contend that the

-They contend that the meaning of s78(1) of the Constitution can only
+meaning of section 78(1) of the Constitution can only be determined

 INTERNATIONAL